Harry Clarke (footballer, born 2001): Ipswich Town

 During Ipswich's 4–3 loss to Brentford in October 2024, Clarke became only the second player since Jan Bednarek in February 2021 in Premier League history to score an own goal, concede a penalty and receive a red card in the same game.
 The own goal was later overturned and awarded to Yoane Wissa.

+Clarke playing for Ipswich Town in 2024.

 On 29 January 2025, Clarke joined Championship club Sheffield United on loan for the remainder of the season.

+On 12 January 2026, Clarke joined Championship club Charlton Athletic on loan for the remainder of the season.

+Preston North End

+He signed for Preston North End in August 2026.

 International career

 Clarke has represented England at under-17 youth level.

 Playing style

 Clarke began his career as a midfielder but was converted to a defender when he joined Arsenal in 2015.
 Arsenal described Clarke as "capable of playing as a right back or as a central defender" who "has taken his qualities as a midfielder into defence, looking to play the ball forwards whenever possible".

+Personal life

+In May 2026 he became engaged to reality TV contestant Georgia Steel.